Home / DIY Projects / Furniture / Industrial Pipe Shelving DIY: Custom Look for Less

 • Pine boards see the Notes section

-• Black pipe see the Notes section
+• 3/4-inch black iron pipe and fittings see the Notes section

 • Painter’s tape